sachaRfd/TS-DiffuGen-Thesis/README.md

 ## Datasets

 Three main datasets were employed in this project for comprehensive comparisons: W93, TX1, and RGD1 datasets.
-All datasets underwent conformation generation via DFT.
+All datasets used DFT to generate the transition states.

 ### W93 Dataset - Elementary Reactions of Gas-Phase Compounds [^1]

 - Initial reaction conformation dataset with transition states.
-- Around 12,000 samples for foundational analysis.
+- Around 12,000 high precision samples.
 - Used with the TS-Diff model.

 ### TX1 Dataset - Transition X Dataset [^2]